Hecatron/grbd.github.io/content/posts/code/gtksharp.1.toolkits.md

 ### GTK2

-The one for GTK2 is probably more stable and widley used, but the one I'm interested in here is the GTK3 version.
+The one for GTK2 is probably more stable and widely used, but the one I'm interested in here is the GTK3 version.
 If you look for the default windows .msi installer on the mono site

   * [MSI Instaler](http://www.mono-project.com/docs/gui/gtksharp/installer-for-net-framework/)
   * [Main Download URL](http://www.mono-project.com/download/#download-win)

 This is actually the older GTK2 version which installs under "C:\Program Files (x86)\GtkSharp\2.12\" on Windows.
-The official github account for GtkSharp seems to mirror this (latest version 2.12.30)
+The official GitHub account for GtkSharp seems to mirror this (latest version 2.12.30)

   * <https://github.com/mono/gtk-sharp/>